DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.8](#1.8) Identify, analyze, and prioritize Business Continuity (BC) requirements (OSG-9 Chpt 3)

-- **Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
+- ❄️**Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
-  - BCP is used to maintain the ❄️continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
+  - BCP is used to maintain the 📝continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
   - Individuals with specific business continuity roles should receive training on at least an ✴️annual basis.
   - Everyone in the organization should receive basic training on the nature and scope of the business continuity program.
 Those with specific roles, such as first responders and senior executives, should also receive detailed, role-specific training.